Rosuav/TwitchTips/QOLTools.md

 You can still click on the bell to see what's new, but it won't shake around with a red highlight any more.

+At present, this also patches copy-to-clipboard on all Twitch pages, fixing a bug with emotes and newlines.
+Eventually this should be corrected upstream, and then this feature-ish will be removed.

 [Chrome extension](https://chrome.google.com/webstore/detail/bell-ringer/kffjmeljahpbomnnkjfjomemefgkdnlc)
 only at present (sorry, other browser users).